According to Google, businesses generally make an average of $2 in revenue for every $1 they spend on ads.

 5. Write the Right Ads

 Creating copy that sells is a challenge all businesses face, but it’s the most important part of your pay per click strategy.
 Even with all the tools above, the wrong ad content can break your campaign.
+So it’s necessary to create useful discourse content for your ads.

 Highlight your unique selling propositions, showcase promotions and sales, make sure your ads match your landing page and take time to craft powerful calls-to-action that show off your value.